Sparagmos: Medea

 Medea is said to have killed and dismembered her brother whilst fleeing with Jason and the stolen fleece in order to delay their pursuers, who would be compelled to collect the remains of the prince for burial.
 The Italian film director Pier Paolo Pasolini staged a sparagmos ritual as part of a long sequence near the beginning of his film Medea (1969), before dramatising the episode in which Medea kills her brother in a similar way.

 Modern literature and theory

-Interpreting the ritual through the lens of the Freudian Oedipus complex, Catherine Maxwell identifies sparagmos as a form of castration, particularly in the case of Orpheus.

-Historically, it is presumed that women celebrating the rites of Dionysus did not actually dismember animals or eat raw flesh, although it is believed those acts still had some basis in maenadic ritual.

-In contemporary literature, this is used in Tennessee Williams's play Suddenly, Last Summer.

-Sparagmos is also briefly mentioned in Donna Tartt's The Secret History.

-Camille Paglia, in her controversial survey of Western culture Sexual Personae, uses sparagmos to describe flesh-rending violence in several works, including The Bacchae, contemporary horror films, Emily Bronte's Wuthering Heights, and a poem by Emily Dickinson.
+Women celebrating the rites of Dionysus may not have actually dismembered animals or eaten raw flesh, though these acts in earlier times could have been the symbolic basis for historical maenadic ritual.
+Camille Paglia, in her controversial survey of Western culture Sexual Personae, uses "sparagmos" as a trope to describe flesh-rending violence in several works, including The Bacchae, contemporary horror films, Emily Bronte's Wuthering Heights, and a poem by Emily Dickinson.
+Through the lens of the Freudian Oedipus complex, Catherine Maxwell interprets sparagmos as a form of castration, particularly in the case of Orpheus.

 Sparagmos is a central theme in Dimitris Lyacos's The First Death, which recounts the torments of a mutilated protagonist stranded on an island.
 The book draws upon the dismemberment of Dionysus as well as ancient Greek rituals and practices.